vectordotdev/timber-io/_posts/2017-04-01-why-you-should-quit-using-activesupport-taggedlogging.md

 Almost every production system I've seen expanded beyond just the `request_id` tag, and added the `session_id`, `remote_addr`, and `user_id` tags.
 Some as many as 15 tags!
 And, why not?
 It's useful, critical, data that you need to analyze your logs.
 Why is this bad?
-So many reasons!

-1. **Your logs are no longer human readable.** They are noisy and full of long hashes, and the start of the log message is no longer aligned.
+1. **Your logs are no longer human readable.** They are noisy, full of long hashes, and the start of the log message is no longer aligned.
 2. **Your tag data is ambiguous.** It requires preconceived knowledge of how your tags are ordered.
    Anyone not in-the-know has no idea which one is the `request_id` or the `session_id`.